-Continuous Development: How Iterative Processes Can Improve Your Code
+Continuous Development: How to Improve Your Workflow

 Even if you’ve never heard the term “continuous development”, chances are, at some point you’ve been part of a software company’s continuous development process.
 Google for instance, develops and releases new features almost daily - using an agile and continuous development process to streamline the launch and deployment of each of their products.
 By following the same steps over years, Google has been able to minimize the time it takes to build, test and release new features; while ensuring that their quality standard is maintained.

 Fortunately, continuous development doesn’t only benefit software giants like Google.
 When the techniques of this approach are applied properly, even new software projects can be developed and deployed in the most effective, efficient and optimal way possible.
 This article will introduce the continuous software development technique, examine how it is used in real practice, and provide you with the tips you need to properly implement a continuous system for your own software projects.

 Continuous development describes a process for iterative software development and is an umbrella over several other processes including continuous integration, continuous testing, continuous delivery and continuous deployment.
 (For more details, view our Continuous Deployment, Delivery & Integration DevOps 101 Guide here.)
 Continuous development seeks to automate and streamline the process of building, testing and deploying new code into a live or staging environment.

 If you've read this far, Continuous Development is obviously an issue for you.
 However, if you need to update more than one server, automation makes sense.
 This is exactly what we offer with DeployBot.
 DeployBot integrates perfectly with the most popular tech.
 You can find an ever growing collection of beginners’ guides on our website.